 A SCOT TO THE HEART by Caroline Linden.
 Avon (June 29, 2021).
 ISBN: 978-0062913647.
 384 pages.

 This entry was posted on Thursday, July 8th, 2021 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.